Dorian hammers Bahamas as second strongest Atlantic hurricane on record

 Millions of people from Florida to North Carolina were bracing to see whether Dorian avoids a U.S. landfall and veers north into the Atlantic Ocean.
 Even a glancing blow from one of the strongest storms ever to menace Florida could bring torrential rains and damaging winds, and “a Florida landfall is still a distinct possibility,” the Miami-based NHC warned.

-Bahamas residents reported trees snapping and docks being destroyed before the brunt of the storm arrived.
+Residents on Abaco posted video on social media showing flood waters halfway up the sides of single-family homes with parts of the roofs torn off.
+Car alarms blared across the island, which was littered with twisted metal and splintered wood.
+Forecasters predicted up to 30 inches (76 cm) of rain and 23-foot (7-meter) storm surges from the category 5 storm on the five-step Saffir-Simpson Wind Scale.

 The pummeling was expected to last for hours as the hurricane may slow to just 1 mph, “prolonging its catastrophic effects,” the NHC said.

 On Great Guana Cay, just off Great Abaco Island, waves began washing over low-lying parts of the tiny 9-mile (14-km) strand of land that is only about a quarter-mile wide by mid-morning, resident Tom Creenan said.

-Although some residents left for Nassau and elsewhere days ago, some 200 to 300 are riding out the storm on Great Guana Cay, where power was already out and forecasters are predicting up to 2 feet (61 cm) of rain and 23-foot (7-meter) storm surges.
+Although some residents left for Nassau and elsewhere days ago, some 200 to 300 are riding out the storm on Great Guana Cay, where power was already out.

 “The other day the prime minister came out and said everybody in Abaco should leave,” Creenan said by phone.
 “But there’s no place to go.”